 \section{Experiments}

-We perform experiments to compare the proposed SAM-CL framework with existing loss functions and learning strategies, using the segmentation networks including U-NET \cite{ronneberger_u-net_2015}, Attention UNET \cite{oktay_attention_2018}, DeepLabV3 \cite{chen_encoder-decoder_2018} and HRNet \cite{sun_high-resolution_2019}.
-Our code, which is available \repolink{}, uses PyTorch \cite{paszke_pytorch_2019} and is built upon a prior work on contrastive learning for semantic segmentation \cite{wang_exploring_2021}.
+We perform various experiments to compare the proposed SAM-CL framework with existing loss functions and learning strategies, using the following segmentation networks: U-NET \cite{ronneberger_u-net_2015}, Attention UNET \cite{oktay_attention_2018}, DeepLabV3 \cite{chen_encoder-decoder_2018} and HRNet \cite{sun_high-resolution_2019}.
+Our code uses PyTorch \cite{paszke_pytorch_2019} and is available on \repolink{}.
+It is built upon a prior work on contrastive learning for semantic segmentation \cite{wang_exploring_2021}.
 Given a lack of benchmark segmentation performance reports on thermal facial datasets as well as pretrained models, we implement and train the aforementioned prior-art segmentation networks with Xavier uniform initialization.
 We use a batch size of 16 along with an SGD optimiser with a weight decay of 1e-8 and betas set to 0.9 and 0.999.

-For the experiments, it is required to use datasets of raw thermal matrices (ie. absolute temperature value assigned to each pixel).
-With this, we have carefully chosen three datasets of thermal facial images: Thermal Face Database \cite{kopaczka_fully_2018, kopaczka_modular_2019}, UBComfort dataset \cite{olugbade_toward_2021}, and DeepBreath dataset \cite{cho_deepbreath_2017, cho_robust_2017}.
-For training and quantitative evaluation (\Cref{qualitative analysis}), we mainly use the Thermal Face Database \cite{kopaczka_fully_2018, kopaczka_modular_2019} as it comprises of ground-truth labels for images acquired in controlled setting, while the later two datasets collected from uncontrained settings are used for qualitative analysis (\Cref{qualitative analysis}) to demonstrate the effectiveness of SAM-CL framework in such settings.
+For our experiments, it is required to use datasets of raw thermal matrices (ie. absolute temperature value assigned to each pixel).
+The available datasets of thermal facial images include: Thermal Face Database \cite{kopaczka_fully_2018, kopaczka_modular_2019}, UBComfort dataset \cite{olugbade_toward_2021}, and DeepBreath dataset \cite{cho_deepbreath_2017, cho_robust_2017}.
+For training and quantitative evaluation (\Cref{qualitative analysis}), we mainly use the Thermal Face Database \cite{kopaczka_fully_2018, kopaczka_modular_2019} as it provides, together with the data, the ground-truth labels.
+A limitation of this dataset is that it is acquired in controlled setting.
+For this reason, we have use the other two datasets collected in uncontrained settings.
+However, due to the lack of ground truth in these two datasets, we use them for qualitative analysis only (\Cref{qualitative analysis}) to demonstrate the effectiveness of SAM-CL framework in such settings.